fieldtrip/website/development/realtime/openbci.md

 ## Standalone interface with openbci2ft

-You can use **openbci2ft** to transport data from the UDP network connection to a FieldTrip buffer.
+You can use **openbci2ft** to transport data from the Cyton USB dongle to a FieldTrip buffer.
 The **openbci2ft** application is written in C and takes 1 required and 2 optional command line arguments

     openbci2ft <device> [ftHostname] [ftPort]